Page Refresh AI/Service Pages

 Signs Your Content Needs Updating

-A quick framework for spotting stale service pages before lead quality and rankings slip further.
+A quick framework for spotting stale service pages before they keep drifting away from buyer intent.

 How Often Should You Audit Your Content?